corentinDallenogare/lorawan-tracking-system/README.md

 Faune & Biotopes is engaged in activities related to the study and the management of wildlife and habitats in a multifunctional and integrated perspective.

 Faune & Biotopes considers that a good knowledge and good management of the faune and its habitats is one of the most effective approach for the conservation of the nature.

+# What this project is doing

+Thanks to the LoRaWAN board, the animal can be tracked.
+Because we used a free account, the data is sent once an hour.

+We made a webpage in order to see the content in a more conveniently manner.
+A map and the complete coordinates are showing up on it.

+# Further implementation

+- Integrate the "Grove - Light Sensor v1.2" module in order to know if the animal is underground or not and basically change also some parameters in order to not try too much sending data,
+- Change the way the board is saving data in order to keep it as an array which can be send via the network LoRa and help the website to have more GPS coordinates.